vppmatt/microservices-bam/07 - jenkins files/Jenkins-instructions.md

 ## Step 4 - run the pipeline

 1. Click on the Build now button on the left menu

-2. To watch the logs,
+To watch the logs:
+1. Click on the timestamp for the build id in the builds window below the left menu
+2. Click on console output from the left menu